 California may be one of the biggest sports markets in the country, but legal betting is still off-limits.
 Voters rejected both Prop 26 and Prop 27 in 2022, leaving the state without any regulated online or retail sportsbooks.
-While major tribal casinos like Pechanga, Yaamava’, and Morongo do offer limited in-person sports betting, it’s not accessible to most residents.
+Major tribal casinos like Pechanga, Yaamava’, and Morongo offer casino gaming, but not regulated sports betting in California.

-Fortunately, California players can still bet legally and safely through offshore sportsbooks like BetOnline, Bovada, and MyBookie.
+Fortunately, California players can still bet through offshore sportsbooks like BetOnline, Bovada, and MyBookie.
 These sites operate outside state jurisdiction, offering secure platforms with fast payouts, full odds coverage, and mobile access without restrictions.

 This page breaks down where the law stands, how to visit the tribal sportsbooks in person, and which offshore sites are trusted by Californians looking to bet today.